Pizza delivery without drivers

 Ford Motor Co., which wants to develop a fully driverless vehicle by 2021, said it needs to understand the kinds of things companies would use that vehicle for.
 The experiment is a first for Ford.
 But other companies have seen the potential for food deliveries.

 "We're developing a self-driving car not just for the sake of technology," said Sherif Marakby, Ford's vice president of autonomous and electric vehicles.
 "There are so many practical things that we need to learn."

-Only one car will be deployed in Ann Arbor, and it has a special black-and-white paint job to identify it as a research vehicle.
+Only one car will be deployed in Ann Arbor, and it has a special black-and-white paint job.
+That’s to identify it as a research vehicle.

-Customers in the test area will be chosen randomly when they order a pizza, and will get a phone call to confirm they want to participate.
+Customers in the test area will be chosen randomly when they order a pizza.
+They will get a phone call to confirm they want to participate.
 If they agree, they'll get a text message letting them know when the vehicle is pulling up and how to retrieve their food.